confluentinc/workshop-tableflow-databricks/labs/LAB3_data_generation/LAB3.md

 > **CDC Events**
 >
 > This change data capture connector will automatically record all *INSERT*, *UPDATE*, and *DELETE* events on the `customer` and `hotel` database tables to the corresponding Kafka topics `riverhotel.cdc.customer` and `riverhotel.cdc.hotel`.

-#### ✅ Solution Requirements Fulfilled

-- **🔌 Seamless Integration** - PostgreSQL CDC now streams database changes in real-time to Confluent Cloud
-- **📡 Capture** - Customer and hotel data changes are now captured in real-time from PostgreSQL database

-Now that we have data generating to our PostgreSQL database and Kafka topics, let's move on to the next step!

 ## 🏁 Conclusion